BrycensRanch/SnapX/README.md

 ## macOS Ventura+ 🍎

-Avalonia can run on macOS 11 or 12.
+Avalonia can run on macOS 11+.
 But you can't develop with such an old version.

 #### Using this script from .NET team makes sure you don't run into homebrew .NET weirdness with Rider not detecting it.